GARDENS BY THE BAY

 GARDENING BOOKS

-THE ART OF PERENNIAL GARDENING is another Lima-authored book no longer in print yet still available in some bookstores.
-A must-have volume, full of valuable information for both the novice and the experienced gardener.
-Its subtitle, Creative Ways With Hardy Flowers, hints at author Lima's artistic eye.
-His insight into plant companionships, both general and specific, can help you make appropriate combinations of perennials in form, colour and texture.
+THE HARROWSMITH PERENNIAL GARDEN - Flowers for Three Seasons and THE ART OF PERENNIAL GARDENING - Creative Ways with Hardy Flowers, both by author Patrick Lima with the amazing photographs of John Scanlan, are no longer in print.
+What a shame.
+The information and enjoyment I've obtained from them over the years is huge.
+They are full of valuable information for both the novice and experienced gardener alike.
+If you should encounter either volume on a bookstore shelf, consider yourself fortunate and buy it.
+Do not miss the opportunity to savour the experience of Larkwhistle, their beautiful perennial garden on the Bruce Peninsula in Ontario, Canada.
+Both author and photographer show a wonderful artistic eye.
+Insight into plant companionships, both general and specific, can help you make appropriate combinations of perennials in form, colour and texture.
 These are my two favourite books for reading over and over again until every bit of gardening and plant advice available has been gleaned from them.
+They are sure to become your favourites as well.

 HERITAGE PERENNIALS PERENNIAL GARDENING GUIDE may well be the most useful gardening book I own.
 I take it with me into the garden and I never go to nurseries without this book in hand to help guide my plant purchases.
 It provides what so many books do not, not only the height but also the spread of each plant at maturity to help you decide how far apart new additions need to be planted.
 Plant information is valuable and plentiful as are pictures of numerous species and cultivars with botanical Latin and common names for those who, like me, have a need to know both.
 Not only perennials, but ferns, ornamental grasses, groundcovers and herbs are covered.

 For even more valuable information, visit the HERITAGE PERENNIALS site.
 The links you find there can be followed for many hours of gardening enjoyment on-line.
-Book-mark us first though, so you can find your way back to out site.
+Book-mark us first though, so you can find your way back to our site.

 INTERNET GARDEN SITES & WRITERS